 Alejandro Palomo.
-Mr. Palomo, age 33, joined Hines in August 2012 as a Director.
-Mr. Palomo serves as the lead member of the investment committee for our Adviser.
+Mr. Palomo, age 33, joined Hines in August 2012.
+Mr. Palomo serves as a Director and member of the investment committee for our Adviser.
 In this role, Mr. Palomo is involved with the evaluation and approval of our investment opportunities.
 Mr. Palomo also serves as the liaison for portfolio matters between us and our Sub-Adviser.
-Prior to joining Hines, from March 2008 to August 2012 Mr. Palomo was a Director at Main Street Capital Corporation involved with the identification, review, selection, structuring, closing and monitoring of investments with Main Street's lower middlemarket portfolio.
-Before joining Main Street, from January 2005 to March 2008 Mr. Palomo worked at PricewaterhouseCoopers LLP in the transaction services group and the audit practice.
+Prior to joining Hines, Mr. Palomo was a Director at Main Street Capital Corporation involved with the identification, review, selection, structuring, closing and monitoring of investments with Main Street's lower middlemarket portfolio.
+Before joining Main Street, Mr. Palomo worked at PricewaterhouseCoopers LLP in the transaction services group and the audit practice.
 He holds a Bachelor of Business Administration degree in accounting and a Master of Accountancy from the University of Texas at El Paso and is a certified public accountant.

 Frank R. Apollo.
-Mr. Apollo, age 46, joined Hines in 1993 and is the Senior Vice President - Finance of Hines Global REIT Advisors GP LLC, Hines REIT Properties, L.P. and the general partner of our Adviser.
-Mr. Apollo also has served as Director and Senior Vice President - Finance of the Dealer Manager since April 2008 and as Treasurer and Secretary of our Dealer Manager since August 2003.
-Mr. Apollo has served as Senior Vice President - Finance; Treasurer and Secretary for us and Hines Global REIT Advisors GP LLC since December 2008, and for Hines REIT and Hines REIT Properties, L.P. since April 2008.
-From April 2008 through November 1, 2011, Mr. Apollo also served as the Senior Vice President - Finance of the Core Fund.
+Mr. Apollo, age 46, joined Hines in 1993 and is the Senior Vice President-Finance of Hines Global REIT Advisors GP LLC, Hines REIT Properties, L.P. and the general partner of our Adviser.
+Mr. Apollo also has served as Director and Senior Vice President-Finance of the Dealer Manager since April 2008 and as Treasurer and Secretary of our Dealer Manager since August 2003.
+Mr. Apollo has served as Senior Vice President-Finance; Treasurer and Secretary for us and Hines Global REIT Advisors GP LLC since December 2008, and for Hines REIT and Hines REIT Properties, L.P. since April 2008.
+From April 2008 through November 1, 2011, Mr. Apollo also served as the Senior Vice President-Finance of the Core Fund.
 In these roles, he was responsible for overseeing portfolio financial management, debt financings, treasury and liquidity management and legal and corporate governance in the U.S. and internationally.
 He served as Chief Accounting Officer, Treasurer and Secretary for Hines REIT from August 2003 to April 2008 and Chief Accounting Officer of the Core Fund from July 2004 to April 2008.
 His responsibilities in these positions included accounting, financial reporting, legal and corporate governance in the U.S. and internationally.
 He has also served as a Vice President of the general partner of Hines since 1999.
-In addition to the positions Mr. Apollo currently holds at our Dealer Manager, Mr. Apollo also served as the Vice President of our Dealer Manager from August 2003 to April 2008, and, as a result of his positions at our

-Dealer Manager, is responsible for all financial operations of our Dealer Manager.
-Previously, Mr. Apollo also served as the Vice President and Corporate Controller responsible for the accounting and control functions for Hines' international operations, as the Vice President and Regional Controller for Hines' European Region and as the director of Hines' Internal Audit Department.
+In addition to the positions Mr. Apollo currently holds at our Dealer Manager, Mr. Apollo also served as the Vice President of our Dealer Manager from August 2003 to April 2008, and, as a result of his positions at our Dealer Manager, is responsible for all financial operations of our Dealer Manager.
+Previously, Mr. Apollo also served as the Vice President and Corporate Controller responsible for the accounting and control functions of Hines' international operations, as the Vice President and Regional Controller for Hines' European Region and as the director of Hines' Internal Audit Department.
 Before joining Hines, Mr. Apollo was an audit manager with Arthur Andersen.
-He graduated from the University of Texas with a B.B.A. in Accounting, is a certified public accountant and holds Series 28 and 63 securities licenses.
+He graduated from the Univ

 The table below shows the dollar range of shares of common stock beneficially owned as of the date of this prospectus by each member of the Adviser's investment committee, whom we consider to be our portfolio managers.

+Dollar Range of Equity Securities Beneficially Owned (1)(2)(3)

 Members of the Investment Committee

-Dollar Range of Equity Securities

-Beneficially Owned (1)(2)(3)

 Ryan T. Sims None

 Alejandro Palomo None

-Frank R. Apollo \$ 10,001 - \$50,000
+Frank R. Apollo \$10,001-\$50,000